bwaite/py-excel-solver/README.md

 - Scipy's ```linprog()``` is very hard to use if you're coming from Excel.
 It does NOT let you pick between maximize and minimize like you would in Excel, and it does not let you specify inequality signs (>= <=) for constraints.
 And, if you want to assert equalities as constraints, you have to pass them as a completely separate matrix/vector pair in the function.
 As a result, using scipy linprog() requires that you manipulate many of your values ahead of time in a way that makes your code impossible to read and interpret.
 </details>

+TODO!
+Update to format of Solver object usage in the tests
 ### Example 1
 Solved in Excel:
 ![image](https://user-images.githubusercontent.com/90723578/148739017-b8ee6e72-5684-44d3-aaa0-9dc4d0f905eb.png)